3 Sake Brands from Niigata You Should Try

-The Sake Dassai is brewed by the Sake brewery located in Yamaguchi Prefecture “Asahi Shuzo (旭酒造)” and was presented to the former president of the United States, Obama when he visited Japan.
+The sake Dassai is brewed by a sake brewery in Yamaguchi Prefecture Asahi-Shuzo (旭酒造) and was presented to the former president of the United States Obama when he visited Japan.

-Because of this, it is no exaggeration to say that Dassai is the most popular Sake brand in Japan as of today, but in terms of production areas of Sake rice wine, the prefecture where I live, Niigata is one of the most famous.
+Because of that, it is no exaggeration to say that, at present, Dassai is the most popular Sake brand in Japan.
+But concerning the production area, the prefecture where I live, Niigata, is one of the most famous.

 Koshi no Kanbai (越乃寒梅)

-Brewed by “Ishimoto Shuzo (石本酒造)” located in the city of Niigata, Koshi no Kanbai is one of the best Sake brands in Japan.
-It was known as a phantom Sake before and since has been highly regarded for decades.
+Brewed by Ishimoto-Shuzo (石本酒造) in Niigata City, Koshi no Kanbai is one of the most renowned sake brands in Japan.
+It was a phantom sake before, and it since has been highly regarded.

-Even now Koshi no Kanbai doesn’t have a lot of supply but is so popular that the products in the series are sometimes traded at premium prices on internet auctions and online shopping sites.
+Even now, the sake is difficult to obtain but is so popular that the products in the series are sometimes traded at premium prices on internet auctions and online shopping sites.